 Review what you have and adjust to make sure that your page titles will allow visitors to predict exactly what they will find when they read the page.
 Be clear, predictable, and helpful.

-In the last column on your excel sheet you need to list the ID of every page.
-The ID for a Silva page or folder is what will appear in the url for that page.
+In the last column on your excel sheet you need to list the system name of every page.
+The system name for a Cascade page or folder is what will appear in the url for that page.

 To keep things consistent for site visitors, follow these rules: